-&lt;sup>6 See for instance the rocon-gateway, multimaster-fkie or topic-proxy nodes suggested at communications between robots and between robots and base station must go in principal through such WSS equivalent.
+This applies to physical robot-environment communications, which should be kept local.
+All other communications (operator-robot and robot-robot) will use in the future an equivalent of the Wireless Communication Server WSS, running on the server machine, that simulates constrained and intermittent wireless network links in a disaster setting, where multi-hop routing and autonomous behavior of robots are required.
+Currently, the Technical Committee is studying the suggestions for ROS-nodes that have this functionality.
+All communications between robots and between robots and base station must go in principle through such WSS equivalent.
 As long as no such alternative is available for ROS-nodes, the teams may assume unlimited communication, but should be aware that this situation will change next year.
 In the future, the operator at the base station can send commands to a robot and will obtain measurements and video images from a robot only when that robot is in radio contact.
 The location of the base station and the wireless cutoff strength will be provided as a priori data and announced before each run.
-During the competition all socket communication to the robots will be logged.
-Therefore, we will be able to check for TCP-packages that bypass the Wireless Communication Server.
-Moreover, the Technical Committee Teams that violate this policy are immediately disqualified, and the reason for the disqualification will be posted on the web.
+During the competition, all communications with the robots can be logged.
+Therefore, the Technical Committee will be able to check for communications that bypass the WSS equivalent.
+Teams that violate this policy are immediately disqualified, and the reason for the disqualification will be posted on the web.